emi-ane/sentiment-analysis-pipeline/README.md

 Run tests using pytest

-## 🔧 Challenges Faced
+## 🔧 Challenges Faced and Collaboration
-### ⚠️ Git conflicts
+### ⚠️ Git sizes
-Solved by using git pull --rebase and frequent commits.
+Some of the files involving the model creation were to heavy and were difficult to put on the plateform

 ### 🧠 Model optimization
 Hyperparameter tuning and reducing training epochs due to local machine limitations.